51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

   .Build()
 ```

-The builder will work out whether to use the Pattern or Hash algorithm based on the supplied data file.
-Other settings will be dependent on your old implementation:
+The supplied settings will be dependent on your old implementation:

 - If using the 51Degrees cloud service, you'll first need to use [the Configurator](configure.51degrees.com) to create a resource key (this will only take a few minutes and does not require any payment).
 Next, change the first line to `.UseCloud` and pass in the resource key you created.
 - If using `MemoryFactory` rather that `StreamFactory` then change the performance profile to `MaxPerformance`.
-- If using a custom caching configuration, you will need to create the device detection engine first using a `DeviceDetectionPatternEngineBuilder` or `DeviceDetectionHashEngineBuilder` depending on your data file.
+- If using a custom caching configuration, you will need to create the device detection engine first using a `DeviceDetectionHashEngineBuilder`.
 The `SetCache` method can then be used to supply your custom configuration.
 Finally, the generic `PipelineBuilder` can be used to create a pipeline with the device detection engine added to it.
-- If you have auto updates disabled then remove the `SetDataUpdateLinceseKey` line and instead use `SetAutoUpdate(false)`
+- If you have auto updates disabled then remove the `SetDataUpdateLinceseKey` line and instead use `SetAutoUpdate(false)` and `SetUpdateOnStartup(false)`.

 Regardless of the details above, a configuration file can be used instead: